 If you use p4 logout -a, the ticket remains in the ticket file, but is invalidated on the service: all users of the ticket are logged out simultaneously.
-You can also remove a single user's ticket with the -a option.
+You can also remove a single user's ticket with the -a username option.

--a user Log out all users of the ticket by invalidating the ticket on the service.
-If you specify a user name, that user is logged out.
+-a Log out all users of the ticket by invalidating the ticket on the service.
+If a username is specified, that user is logged out.
 You must have super user access to be able to log out a user other than yourself.